Doctors Note Logo

 Published on: 12/17/2025

-In women, pain under the right armpit can stem from muscle strain; swollen lymph nodes or skin infections (including abscesses or shingles); breast issues like mastitis or, less commonly, cancer; nerve problems; referred pain from the gallbladder or liver; or even a vein clot.
-There are several factors to consider—see below for specifics, urgent warning signs (severe chest pain or breathing trouble, fever with redness, arm swelling/discoloration, rapidly growing lumps with night sweats/weight loss), and next steps including self-care for mild strain versus seeing a clinician if symptoms persist beyond 1–2 weeks or worsen.
+Pain under the right armpit in women can have several causes, including muscle strain, swollen lymph nodes, skin infections (such as abscesses or shingles), breast conditions like mastitis or, less commonly, breast cancer, pinched nerves, referred pain from the gallbladder or liver, or a vein clot.
+Warning signs that require urgent care include severe chest pain or difficulty breathing, fever with redness, arm swelling or discoloration, and rapidly growing lumps paired with night sweats or weight loss.
+Mild muscle strain often improves with rest and self-care, but if symptoms persist beyond 1–2 weeks or worsen, see a clinician.

 Pain under the right armpit in a female can arise from many causes—some are harmless and transient, while others warrant prompt medical attention.
 Below is a comprehensive overview of possible reasons, arranged by category, to help you understand what might be going on.
 Remember, this information is educational and does not replace professional medical advice.
 If you experience severe, rapidly worsening, or life-threatening symptoms, please seek immediate care and speak to a doctor.